 This all volunteer run library is organized around 12 diversity elements:

-African American, Bodies & Abilities, Diversity, Gender, Families, Hispanic Latino Spanish, Justice, LGBTQ+, Cultures & Traditions, Refugees & Immigrants, Religion, Women and Girls.
+African American, Bodies & Abilities, Diversity, Gender, Families, Latinx, Justice, LGBTQ+, Cultures & Traditions, Refugees & Immigrants, Religion, Women and Girls.

 Every book available for loan can be identified in our catalogue by at least one of the above category tags.
 In addition, books can be identified by author, title, reading level, fiction, non-fiction and biography/autobiography.